ok2cqr/cqrlog/compiled/README.md

     and you have to set "preferences/bands/frequencies" "DATA" column to correspond your data mode.
     By defaut it points to RTTY frequencies.

+Some cqrlog related videos can be found from  https://www.youtube.com/channel/UC3yPCVYmfeBzDSwTosOe2fQ

+All kind of reports are welcome.
+You can send them them to mycallsign at sral dot fi